vilasvarghese/devops-exercise-1-infra-vilasvarghese/README.md

   https://docs.aws.amazon.com/eks/latest/userguide/create-kubeconfig.html
   since we are using amazon instance - it already has aws.
   Connect to jenkins instance and do the following

+  N.B: This would allow the jenkins server instance to work with a remote kubernetes (setup kubectl to work remotely in aws)

   aws configure
   aws sts get-caller-identity